 The College of Education at Fayetteville State University consists of three departments: Educational Leadership and School Administration (ELSA), Early Childhood, Elementary, Middle Grades, Reading and Special Education (EEMRSE), and Health, Physical and Secondary Education (HPSE).
 These departments offer a wide range of programs catering to different levels of education and diverse areas of specialization.
 The programs provided by the College of Education include initial programs, which encompass licensure options, as well as advanced programs.
-Additionally, the college offers non-teaching affiliated bachelor degrees in public health and sport and fitness management, allowing students to pursue their interests in these fields.
+Additionally, the college offers non-teaching affiliated bachelor's degrees in birth-through kindergarten non-teaching education, public health and sport and fitness management, allowing students to pursue their interests in these fields.